sKatsuya/watchreloadjs/README.md

 * -h host (require): specifies host that provides socket.io.
 * -f file (require): specifies response html file path.
 * -b base path: specifies responese html's base path.
 If no specifies, this is to be host value.
 * -d watch dir: specifies dir that is watched.
-If no specifies, this is tobe "./".
+If no specifies, this is to be "./".

 ### Acknowledgement